macaron-css/macaron/packages/core/README.md

 - Supports both styled-components API and plain styling api that returns classes.
 - Stitches-like variants
 - First class typescript support
-- Out of box support for solidjs
+- Out of box support for react and solidjs
 - Supports esbuild and vite (with hmr)

 ## Example